Four Key Areas

 Actuate UK is uniquely positioned in the wider industry to bring together construction and facilities and infrastructure management.
 This business workstream will provide representation and outputs, provide robust research and thought leadership, and enable discussion and debate on the key issues affecting the construction and RMI landscape.

-There can be no doubt that the Building Safety Bill will drive radical changes for all in the construction sector in England and across the UK due to the internal market and wish of the devolved administrations to improve building safety in their own jurisdictions.
-Actuate is committed to support the reforms and to contribute wherever appropriate to their development and implementation.
+The Building Safety Act (BSA) will mean a fundamental reform of the legal framework for construction and operation of buildings in England.
+The Act aims to drive radical changes for all in the construction sector in England and across the UK due to the internal market and wish of the devolved administrations to improve building safety in their own jurisdictions.
+Actuate UK is committed to support the reforms and to contribute wherever appropriate to their development and implementation.

 Climate Crisis and Net Zero Target